JulianSolis676/IntuitJourney/README.md

   - Uses TfL open data to support arrivals and journey guidance.

 - **Live-data resilience**
-  - If live updates are delayed or unavailable, the system presents last-known information with timestamps, falls back to timetable estimates, retries on a schedule, and notifies when live updates return.
+  - When live updates are delayed or unavailable, the system presents last-known information with timestamps, falls back to timetable estimates, retries on a schedule, and notifies when live updates return.

 - **Onboarding**
   - One-time setup can be completed with support from a sighted helper.